FLASH SALES: discover new special offers every week!

 Centranthus ruber Kempenhof

 It bears lovely pink flowers.
-It is grown everywhere, in borders, in dry banks or rockeries, in the crevices of old walls.
+It can be grown everywhere, in borders, on dry banks or in rockeries, and in the cracks of old walls.

 • Flowering time August to October